naiithink/ku-2023-01418442-nak-muay/README.md

         $ sail npm run dev

 3. By default, the web server is accessible at [`http://localhost:80`](http://localhost:80).
-    If the `80` port has already been taken, visit the website with port number stated in command output from the first step.
+    If the `80` port has already been taken, visit the website with port number stated in prior command output for starting the web server.

     For instance, with port number `8080`, the effective URL would be `http://localhost:8080`.